 The Popular Chartres Pattern

-Our colleague Edye Allen is a facilitator and teacher of the Chartres, France pattern, having brought this instrument to community, spiritual, and educational groups for more than twenty years, and she gifted Cerimon House with a 33 ft.
-Chartres canvas (featuring 11 circuits in the pattern), as well as a 22 ft.
+Our colleague Edye Allen is a facilitator and teacher of the Chartres, France pattern, having brought this instrument to community, spiritual, and educational groups for more than twenty years, and she has made Cerimon House the new home for both a 33 ft.
+Chartres canvas (featuring 11 circuits in the pattern), and a 22 ft.
 Chartres canvas (featuring 7 circuits in the pattern).
-Our colleague Elecia Beebe is a remarkable artist and theatrical set painter, and she recently re-endowed these tarps with gorgeous new paint treatments.
+Our colleague Elecia Beebe is a remarkable artist and theatrical set painter, and she recently re-endowed these tarps with gorgeous detailed paint treatments.

 The Chartres Pattern, installed for the popular “Walk The Vote” event in November of 2018.
 [Photo: Paul Fardig]